sephynox/xrpl-rust/CONTRIBUTING.md

 ### Setup the Rust/Cargo Environment

-To make it easy to manage your Python environment with `xrpl-rust`, including switching between versions, install `rust` and `cargo` follow these steps:
+Getting started with Rust and `xrpl-rust` is easy.
+To install `rust` and `cargo` follow these steps:

 * Install [`rust`](https://doc.rust-lang.org/cargo/getting-started/installation.html):